Lunch & Wine Tasting at San Antonio Winery!

 While we could have stayed at the bar all day with San Antonio Winery’s General manager, Dominic Menton, and their sweetheart PR Manager, Melissa Gonzalo, it was time to move onto something I had yet to experience at San Antonio: lunch at Maddalena Restaurant!

 Arriving in the thick of lunch time, Maddalena Restaurant (named after Maddalena Riboli), I was immediately impressed at how attentive the team of Maddalena was, and that they were willing to make any of their dishes gluten-free for me.
-While trying out pasta was tempting, Melissa suggested their salmon, and, getting a peek at it, I knew it was the dish for me (not to mention I would be heading to a movie preview with popcorn, candy and Icee’s later that day).
+While trying out pasta was tempting, Melissa suggested their salmon.
+Having had a peek at it, I knew it was the dish for me.
+(Not to mention I would be heading to a movie preview with popcorn, candy and Icee’s later that day).

-A cafeteria style setting, Maddalena serves an impressive daily menu of lunch and dinner as well as breakfast on weekends, and breakfast fare available during the week for large parties and events (their breakfast buffet, available for parties of 50 or more, looks pretty awesome.
-Email me if you want to help me make a party of 50 happen!)
+A cafeteria style setting, Maddalena serves an impressive daily menu of lunch and dinner as well as breakfast on weekends.
+Breakfast fare is also available during the week for large parties and events.
+Their breakfast buffet, available for parties of 50 or more, looks pretty awesome.
+Email me if you want to help me make a party of 50 happen!